Client Development Setup

 make installclientStart the inspector development server

-make runclientThis starts the Svelte-based inspector interface with hot reloading.
+make runclientThis starts the React-based inspector interface with hot reloading.

 CLI Setup